Tyriol/pup-timers/README.md

 - Add additional dogs
 - Push notifications for specific timers

-## Licence
+## License

-I'm not currently offering a licence as I want to work on this on my own, but this may change in the future
+I'm not currently offering a license as I want to work on this on my own, but this may change in the future